Hypertension & Smoking

 Are you a smoker?
 Smoking raises your heart rate and blood pressure, even leads to hypertension.
-You should plan to quit smoking to protect yourself against high blood pressure and heart disease.
-In addition, learn how to stop smoking?
+You should plan to quit smoking to protect yourself against hypertension and heart disease.
+Learn how to stop smoking?

 In U.S., about 30% of heart disease deaths have linked with cigarette smoking, because smoking is a major cause of atherosclerosis and coronary artery disease, especially in younger people.

-What will do you feel, when you quit smoking?
+What do you feel, when you quit smoking?

 When you quit smoking, you may have some short-term side effects such as craving for cigarettes, irritability, feel hungry, cough often, headaches, unable to concentrate.

 These smoking withdrawal effects are due to nicotine; your body practiced to it.
 Nicotine is an addicting agent present in cigarettes.
-If you experience smoking withdrawal symptoms within the first few days of quitting, patiently stay in control.
+You will experience these smoking withdrawal symptoms within the first few days of quitting; don’t lose heart, you must be patient and stay in control.

-Do not consider these as side effects instead, it shows that your body has started healing and getting used to be without cigarettes.
+Do not consider these as side effects; it shows that your body has started healing and getting used to being without cigarettes.
 Smoking withdrawal symptoms are only temporary, which are stronger at the beginning but go away within 25 days.

 Quit smoking benefits

-Quit smoking is not only lower your blood pressure, it has numerous other benefits they are:
+Quit smoking does not only lower your blood pressure, but it also has numerous other benefits they are:

 - Feel healthier, fewer sore throats, increase stamina and will not cough as much.

-- Your look improves; lessen face wrinkles, get rid of teeth strains, and your skin start glowing.
+- Your look improves; lessen face wrinkles, get rid of teeth strain, and your skin starts glowing.

-- Your tongue bud and nose sensors gets rebirth; improved sense of taste and smell.
+- Your tongue bud and nose sensors get rebirth, sense of taste and smell sense improvement.

-- Prolong your life; enjoy extra life with your lowed once, fulfill your responsibilities.
+- Prolong your life; enjoy extra life with your loved once, fulfill your responsibilities.